Lymphoma in children

 - Some children have radiotherapy.

-- Surgery is rarely used for children with lymphoma, except for children with nodular lymphocyte-predominant Hodgkin lymphoma (NLPHL).
+- Surgery is rarely used for children with lymphoma.
+However, it might be an option in certain cases, for example if the lymphoma is in the bowel or if your child has nodular lymphocyte-predominant Hodgkin lymphoma (NLPHL).

 There is more about different types of treatment in the sections below.